Gain the Skills You Need to be a Certified Medical Coder

 In addition to this growth, there is also already an existing shortage of medical coding professionals.
 This shortage is estimated to be about 30% and is expected to increase to at least 53% with the industry's shift to ICD-10.

 Career Step's training is trusted by many employers, including the leading provider of healthcare services in the U.S. and one of the nation's largest managed healthcare companies in addition to IOD Incorporated, which often hires our graduates to work remotely immediately after graduation.
 Choose the training employers prefer!

-- What is ICD-10 and how will it affect the medical coding industry?
+- What is ICD-10 and how has it affect the medical coding industry?

 Healthcare facilities and providers were required to transition to the ICD-10 code set on October 1, 2015.
 This was a huge undertaking as the number of codes is increasing (from about 17,000 ICD-9 codes to over 155,000 ICD-10 codes), the specificity of the codes increased, and thousands of personnel had to be trained on the new code set in addition to updating all of the systems that are in place.